Mausoleoo/Attention-Recurrent-Residual-UNet-for-Brain-MR-Image-Segmentation/README.md

-# Attention Recurrent Residual UNet for Brain MR Image Segmentation
+# Attention Recurrent Residual U-Net for Brain MR Image Segmentation
 This repository contains an implementation of an Attention Recurrent Residual UNet (AR2-UNet) for semantic segmentation of brain MR images, specifically targeting the FLAIR abnormality regions.

 --------------------------------------------------------------------------------------------------------------------------------